Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - code: PathForPutOperation
     from: policyAssignments.json
     reason: Policy assignments can be created at management group or subscriptions
+  - code: PathForPutOperation
+    from: policyDefinitionVersions.json
+    reason: Policy definition versions can be created at management group or subscriptions
+  - code: PathForPutOperation
+    from: policySetDefinitionVersions.json
+    reason: Policy set versions can be created at management group or subscriptions
   - code: DeleteResponseBodyEmpty
     from: policyAssignments.json
     reason: Policy assignment body is returned on delete and this must match API